Guidelines for Keck and MMT Proposals for Northwestern Observers Semester 2020B

 - Append cover sheet at the beginning to the rest of the proposal

 Every proposal must be submitted as a single PDF file to the proposal submission page.
 In addition, for MMT proposals, please also submit the .tex version of your proposal to this page.
-The deadline for consideration for 2020A is October 7 at 5 PM CDT.
+The deadline for consideration for 2020B is April 20 at 5 PM CDT.

 Keck 2020B instrument availability and considerations: https://www2.keck.hawaii.edu/observing/instavail.html